Disorder effects on triple-point fermions: Conclusion

 \section{Conclusion}

 We have studied the DOS and Fermi arcs of a disordered, three-band tight-binding model that hosts TPFs.
+Using the lattice model, rather than the low energy model, we are able to investigate the effect of internode scattering.
 We found that the inter-TPF scattering is the main mechanism for destroying the single TPF physics.
 Nonetheless, there exists a finite energy window in which the Fermi arcs and the surface Berry curvature remain sharp in the weak disorder limit.
 These results suggests that the TPFs in the family of transition metal silicides are robust against disorder.
 Furthermore, we show that even when the Hall conductivity carried by the Fermi arc states is zero due to mirror symmetry, a finite surface Berry curvature dipole can still exist, leading to the nonlinear Hall effect.
 The disorder effects on the nonlinear responses such as the nonlinear anomalous Nernst effect and photocurrent would be interesting directions for future research.

+Lastly, we would like to note that the realization of TPFs has also been proposed in optical lattices~\cite{Fulga2018}.
+In ultracold atomic systems, disorder can be implemented by using laser speckle patterns~\cite{Bloch2008}.
+In addition, the spectrum can be probed using the methods of time-of-flight imaging and Bragg spectroscopy~\cite{Bloch2008} and the surface Berry curvature can be mapped by extending the techniques applied for two-dimensional lattices~\cite{Flaschner2016}.
+Thus, the disorder effects on TPFs discussed in the paper could be investigated using ultracold atoms in optical lattices.